 Can Food Allergies Be Prevented?

-While allergic disorders do run in families, why an individual develops food allergy versus another type of allergy is unknown.
 Current research-based findings indicate that most children should have the highly allergenic foods introduced early in life in age-appropriate forms.
 Early introduction will not guarantee the child will not develop the allergy, but it is the only preventive strategy currently available.
-If the child’s family has a strong history of allergy, some parents feel the need to allergy test prior to introduction but this is not generally recommended.
+If the child’s family has a strong history of allergy, some parents feel the need to see an allergist or have an allergy test prior to introducing the food.
 If allergy testing is to be done, it is often best done along with a thorough allergy evaluation by a specialist.
 Allergy testing prior to introduction of a food runs the risk of a false positive test, meaning the test says the child has allergy but this is not the case.
 False positive testing can unnecessarily restrict the child’s diet and cause undue stress.

 What Can Cause a Food Allergy Reaction?